alphagov/paas-tech-docs/source/documentation/monitoring_apps/logs.md

     ```

 1. Select __Validate__.
 1. Select __Apply__ once the code is valid.
+If this is not possible, check you have copied the code correctly or contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) .
-1. Go back to the Logit dashboard once the following message appears:
-“Filters have been applied to logstash, logstash will be restarted, this may take up to 2 minutes”.
+1. Go back to the Logit dashboard once the following message appears: “Filters have been applied to logstash, logstash will be restarted, this may take up to 2 minutes”.

-#### Configure app
+### Configure app

 1. Select __Settings__ for the stack you want to use.
-1. Select __Logstash Inputs__ on the __Stack options__ menu.
+1. On the __Stack options__ menu, select __Logstash Inputs__.
 1. Note your __Stack Logstash endpoint__ and __TCP-SSL port__.
 1. Run the following in the command line to create the log drain service in Cloud Foundry: